ibiofab/COPIES/README.md

 ### READ THE PAPER!

-This repository accompanies the work ["CRISPR-COPIES, an in-silico platform for screening safe harbors for CRISPR-facilitated gene integration"](https://www.google.com).
+This repository accompanies the work ["CRISPR-COPIES, an in silico platform for discovery of neutral integration sites for CRISPR-facilitated gene integration."](https://www.google.com).

 <details>
 <summary>If you use this tool, please cite us:</summary>